johnwhite95/SanskritTools/README.md

 # SanskritTools
 ## Overview
 A toolkit for the Sanskrit language.
 Currently supports noun declension, verb conjugation, and transliteration from Devanagari to Latin alphabet.
+Still in beta, some features not full implemented or quality controlled.

 ## A few examples